peterpaulis/StaticDataTableViewController/README.md

 ##Usage

+- add StaticDataTableViewController.h / .m to your project
 - just subclass your UITableViewController with the StaticDataTableViewController
 - always use this method for table view reload (- (void)reloadDataAnimated:(BOOL)animated) don't call [self.tableView reloadData]